sareseef14/OOP2021/README.md

-**The Third Class is Called "EdgeData" :
+**The Third Class is Called "Edge" :
  This class represents the Edge thet Preseneted By Tow  Vertex (source ,destenation, Weight) in a (directional) weighted graph , by implementing the interface in the code "EdgeData".**

 	/**